 BRAT successfully campaigned for their retention and repair, and then to re-invent them as an outdoor venue for the town by organising events and gaining planning permission and funding for a staircase to the top to enhance the area and extend the scope for their use.

-The staircase has now been installed, the trackbed cleared, with funding from NDLAG LEADER and is awaiting final works to enable it to be open to the public during the day.
+Once the staircase had been installed and the track-bed cleared, with funding from NDLAG LEADER, final works were awaited to enable it to be open to the public during the day.
+And from September 2020, the gate to the staircase was open daily from 9am to 2.30pm for people to access the top and view over the meadows.
 Interpretation boards detailing the history of the railway and wildlife on the meadows have also been installed.
 For further details call 01258 459346.